Melanie C: 1999–2003: Northern Star and Reason

-After the two singles did not reach the top of the charts, Virgin thought to end the promotion of the album, but decided to release one more single, "Never Be the Same Again", which broke the pop rock sound of the other songs and focused on R&B. The song, featuring TLC member Lisa "Left Eye" Lopes, was released on 20 March 2000 and became her first number 1 single.
-It was received gold certification in the UK and also peaked at number 1 in Netherlands, New Zealand, Norway, Scotland and Sweden.
-The song was the 18th best-selling song of 2000 and sold more than a million copies across Europe.
+Her next single, "Never Be the Same Again", was a contemporary R&B song.
+The song, which features TLC member Lisa "Left Eye" Lopes, was released on 20 March 2000 and became Chisholm's first number 1 single.
+It received Gold certification in the UK and also peaked at number 1 in Netherlands, New Zealand, Norway, Scotland and Sweden.
+The song was the eighteenth best-selling song of 2000 and sold more than a million copies across Europe.
 After the success of "Never Be the Same Again", the label decided to release two more singles.
-On 7 August 2000, Virgin released a remix version of "I Turn to You" as the fourth single; the song reached her second number 1 in the UK, Netherlands and Sweden.
+On 7 August 2000, Virgin released a remix version of "I Turn to You" as the fourth single; the song became her second number 1 in the UK, Netherlands and Sweden.
 "I Turn to You" also peaked at number 1 in Austria, Denmark and Dance Club Songs of United States.
-"If That Were Me" was released as fifth and final single and peaked at number 18.
+"If That Were Me" was released as the fifth and final single and peaked at number 18.
 The proceeds from its sale went to the Kandu Arts charity.
 The North American version of Northern Star was released on 21 August 2000 and included the single versions of "Never Be The Same Again" and "I Turn To You".
 In late 2000, after the first solo work of members, the Spice Girls released their third and final album, Forever, sporting a new edgier R&B sound.
 "Holler" and "Let Love Lead the Way" were released as singles on 23 October 2000 and the songs reached number 1 in the UK.
 The album sold 5 million copies.
 The group announced that they were beginning an indefinite hiatus.
 In the same year, the Chinese singer FanFan recorded a Chinese version of "Suddenly Monday" from her debut album FanFan's World.